JesseTej/JesseTej/README.md

 ### 👤 About Me

 I'm a cybersecurity student with a strong technical foundation in programming, systems development, and threat analysis.
-My mission is to bridge the gap between security research and real-world defense by building tools that enhance fraud detection, cyber resilience, and security operations.
+My mission is to bridge the gap between security research and real-world deployment.

 I thrive on hands-on projects—whether developing secure applications in C, deploying SOC infrastructure, or running OSINT and phishing awareness campaigns.
-My long-term goal is to become a DevSecOps professional working on high-impact security challenges at top-tier firms or agencies.
+My long-term goal is to become a DevSecOps professional who builds secure, reliable, and scalable systems.

 ---